 Credit issuers do not have total freedom!
 In fact, they must work within specific guidelines and rules.
 Many laws govern the credit industry, but the main one issuers must comply with is the Credit Card Accountability, Responsibility and Disclosure Act of 2009 — usually just referred to as the

 The CARD Act details when and how a creditor may adjust a cardholders’ interest rates.
 For example, they may only raise it if:

 The account has a variable, rather than fixed, rate of interest.
 That means the interest rate is tied to an index such as the U.S. prime rate.
 When that goes up, so does your interest rate.
 This may happen monthly or quarterly, and your account agreement will tell you how often this might happen.
 Even if you had a variable rate on your account, though, it would not cause such a significant hike.

-- You arranged, but messed up, a hardship plan.
+more than 60 days.
+Judging from your letter, this is not your situation, though it’s important to know just in case you ever do fall behind.
+You arranged, but messed up, a hardship plan.
 For example, your rate might have been increased due to you being delinquent, but you agreed to pay on time for the next six months to get the rate down.
 If you didn’t fulfill that promise, the rate would go back up.
 Again, this is not the case for you, but it is one of the provisions to note.

 The account had a low promotional rate, but it has expired.
 Now this is a real possibility.
 Maybe, when you got the account, the rate was low — but that rate was only supposed to be in effect for a few months or a year.
 If that’s the case, then you accepted those terms when you applied for the card.